MattiaBarbiere/Deep_Learning_against_hate_speech/DL_vs_HateSpeech/README.md

 # DL_vs_HateSpeech

 This folder contains the main codebase for the Deep Learning Against Hate Speech project.
 Below is an overview of the folder structure and the main functions/classes in each file.
+The memes dataset can be downloaded from: [Harmful Memes Dataset](https://drive.google.com/file/d/1aMvOHACrG5SgMl4tm9BP1VTiqv8zFn9b/view).
+The annotations, already included in the present repository, are located in [Harmful Memes Annotations](https://github.com/LCS2-IIITD/MOMENTA/tree/main) and specifically in `HarMeme_V1/Annotations/Harm-P`.

 ---